barlog-m/spt-andern/README.md

 * Mod allows to increase static and loose loot multipliers.
 Options `looseLootMultiplier` and `staticLootMultiplier`.

-* Mod increse keys and cards spawn chance.
+* Mod increase keys and cards spawn chance.

 Weapon and gear split by tiers.
 Tiers is described in `preset_name/preset.json` file.
 Mod has two presets *meta* and *live*.
 Choise *live* if you want more veraity and close to live Tarkov expirience.